 3.1 - Fill in Metadata Forms

 It is important to fill in all metadata forms with an asterisk (mandatory fields) during the five steps of the submission process.
 Additionally, please include metadata on all authors that appear in the manuscript.
-The first field that appears can be filled in with submitter metadata, and by clicking the button "Add author" new forms will appear for us many authors as needed.
+The first field that appears can be filled in with submitter metadata, and by clicking the button "Add author" new forms will appear for us as many authors as needed.
 Author metadata is important for abstracting and indexing purposes.
 Remember that in modern days indexing agencies have online data harvesters.
-Any omission or lack of accuracy in authors, disciplines and keywords metadata can affect the visibility of authors work.
+Any omission or lack of accuracy in authors, disciplines, and keywords metadata can affect the visibility of authors' work.

 3.2 - List of Potential reviewers

 Put together a list of four potential referees you will inform in the text box "Comments to the Editor" during the electronic submission process.
 In the list, you need the complete name, Institutional Affiliation, Country, e-mail address and three keywords that best describe the area of expertise of each potential referee.

 At least two referees must be from countries different from the author's country of origin.